630-584-4800

 Does Divorce Affect Boys and Girls Differently?

-Posted on August 26,2016 in Children of Divorce
+Posted on August 26, 2016 in Children and Divorce

 Illinois child custody attorney, Illinois family law attorneyIf you are a parent considering filing for divorce, you are probably concerned about how your divorce will affect your children.
 Divorce affects every member of the family and in many cases, individuals outside the family like the couple's parents and siblings.
 Regardless of their age, children are affected by their parents' divorces.